 “BlackCat-affiliated threat actors typically request ransom payments of several million dollars in Bitcoin and Monero but have accepted ransom payments below the initial ransom demand amount,” according to the FBI in the Flash Alert.
 “Many of the developers and money launderers for BlackCat/ALPHV are linked to Darkside/Blackmatter, indicating they have extensive networks and experience with ransomware operations.”

-Beyond this, BlackCat has many common ransomware tendencies, including leveraging previously compromised user credentials for initial access, compromising Active Directory accounts upon access to the environment and deploying PowerShell scripts and Cobalt Strike as part of its attacks.
+Beyond this, BlackCat has many common ransomware tendencies, including leveraging previously compromised user credentials for initial access, compromising Microsoft Entra ID accounts upon access to the environment and deploying PowerShell scripts and Cobalt Strike as part of its attacks.
 The ransomware also leverages legitimate Windows administrative tools and Microsoft Sysinternals tools, as well as scripts like start.bat to launch the ransomware executable, est.bat to copy the ransomware to other locations and run.bar to execute a callout command to an external server using SSH.